Fun at the Funeral Parlour: Recurring characters

 "Wales' Best Shakin' Stevens Impersonator" who first appears at a comeback concert down the local legion where 13 tickets have been sold.
 During this evening "Green Door" is sung continuously.
 He is a keen James Bond fan, always taking locker 007 when he goes for a swim and asks that his slush puppies are shaken not stirred.

-In his second and final appearance is in the series 1 finale, he is killed off when he falls into a skip whilst at the swimming pool (again singing "Green Door").
+In his second and final appearance is in the series 1 finale, he is killed off when he falls into a skip while at the swimming pool (again singing "Green Door").
 He is managed by Isaac Hunt who insists on a sendoff in true show biz style.
 Hence, there is a rock band playing "Another One Bites the Dust" at his funeral with contract papers signed on top of his coffin.